Creedence Clearwater Revival: Vision and the Golliwogs (1964–1967)

-For the band's first release, Fantasy co-owner Max Weiss renamed the group The Golliwogs (after the children's literary character Golliwog).
-Prior to the Golliwog name, Weiss had renamed them to Vision.
-Bandmembers' roles changed during this period: Cook switched from piano to bass guitar and Tom Fogerty from lead vocals to rhythm guitar; John became the band's lead vocalist and primary songwriter.
+For the band's first release, Fantasy co-owner Max Weiss renamed the group the Golliwogs (after the children's book character Golliwog).
+Prior to the Golliwog name, Weiss had renamed them Vision.
+The band members' roles changed during this period; Cook switched from piano to bass guitar and Tom Fogerty from lead vocals to rhythm guitar; John became the band's lead vocalist and primary songwriter.
 In Tom's words: "I could sing, but John had a sound!"
+For their work with this band, Tom took on the name "Rann Wild" and John became "Toby Green".
+Both sides of each of the group's first six singles (issued between 1964 and 1966) were credited to the writing team of Wild/Green.